SauryChen/SeasonBench-EA/README.md

 ## 🔧 How to use

+### Environment

+Using requirements.txt to prepare for the environment.

 ### Data preparation

 If you only wish to reproduce the baselines used in our paper (i.e., monthly reanalysis + CMCC), a subset can be downloaded from: [🔗 SeasonBench-EA (subset)](https://doi.org/10.7910/DVN/EPEUGO)